 Organizing attempts started not long after the company’s founding in 1908, including by the Machinists and the IWW in the 1930s.
 The company’s response was always ruthless.
 Workers finally came under the representation of the UAW in 1937 – two years after the passage of the National Labor Relations Act, and immediately on the heels of the Flint sit-down strike.
 The union secured a 20% wage increase, vacation time, and a grievance process – interestingly, all of this outside a contract since, as the history on the local’s website explains, “the UAW had a policy stating that there should be no signed contracts, only written policies… because the labor movement was enjoying considerable success in a very fluid labor relations environment at that time.”

 Over the next 13 years, however, the union pivoted to fighting for a comprehensive contract, including union security clauses (closed shop, dues check-off), among other demands.
 It’s worth noting that a split had occurred in the UAW between the more radical “Unity” caucus which remained neutral on the question of Communist members and supported local autonomy and wildcats, and the “Progressive” faction under Homer Martin, who said “we cannot build a union that does not consider its obligations sacred” and “any unauthorized strike or stoppage of work is a betrayal of the best interests of our union.”
-Eventually, the UAW divided itself between an AFL and a CIO affiliate; the local at Briggs and Stratton went with the latter.
+Eventually, the UAW divided itself between an AFL and a CIO affiliate; the local at Briggs and Stratton went with the former.
 (When the AFL and CIO merged in 1955, the UAW-AFL became the Allied Industrial Workers.
 Future mergers landed the local with the Steelworkers.)

 For its part, the government has generally only intervened on the side of management.
 When the company stonewalled the union on the security clauses and other demands, the union appealed to the War Labor Board.
 The Board sided with the union, recommending the company grant its various demands, but Briggs merely ignored the decision, claiming the WLB didn’t have jurisdiction.
 The union then began a series of work stoppages.
 The company complained to the Wisconsin Employment Relations Board and won.
 The Supreme Court agreed.